nikitavoloboev/data/design/animation.md

 - [Animation worklet: the 4 missing features (2020)](https://inventingwithmonster.io/20200203-animationworklet-the-missing-pieces/)
 - [The ultimate guide to proper use of animation in UX (2018)](https://uxdesign.cc/the-ultimate-guide-to-proper-use-of-animation-in-ux-10bd98614fa9)
 - [Pose](https://galshir.com/pose/) - Simple web app for character posing.
+- [Lottie](http://airbnb.io/lottie/#/) - Parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile and on the web. ([Code](https://github.com/airbnb/lottie))